bcgsc/mavis/docs/background/theory.md

 !!! note
-    Encompassed and \'nearest\' genes are reported without respect to strand
+    Encompassed and 'nearest' genes are reported without respect to strand

 There are specific questions we want annotation to answer.
 We collect